-Book Review: Last Call by Harry Mulisch Posted by Karoly Molina on Oct 10, 2018 in Literature
+Book Review: Last Call by Harry Mulisch Posted by Karoly Molina on Oct 10, 2018 in Uncategorized

 It is no secret that I am a Harry Mulisch fan!
 From the moment I discovered his writing with De ontdekking van de hemel (The Discovery of Heaven), I always pick up any book I can find of his.
 During a walk around a bookstore in Utrecht, I found a new book of Mulisch that I had not come across, Hoogste Tijd (highest time) or in English Last Call.